niplav/site/administrativa_for_textbooks.md

 	* Chapter 15:
 		* Done: 15.13, 15.14
 		* To do: 15.1-15.12, 15.15-15.17
+	* Chapter 16:
+		* Done: 16.1 (first part)
+		* To do: 16.1 (second part)-16.18
 * [Flashcards](./flash/artificial_intelligence_a_modern_approach.apkg):
 	* Done: Chapter 1-2
 	* Done: p.
 500-544 (but not ENUMERATION-ASK)
 	* Done: p.
 586-601, but fixed-lag smoothing algorithms and formulae are missing
 	* Done: p.
 630-657 (although only the steps, but not the details of creating a decision network)
+	* Done: p.
+665-676 (conspicuously missing: contractions and the proof of the convergence of Bellman updates)
 * Read:
 	* p.
 1-81
 	* p.
 500-544
 	* p.
 586-601
 	* p.
 630-657
+	* p.
+665-676